scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 participants in the PACE program are among the most vulnerable.
-In an effort to provide vaccinations as quickly as possible WestPACE sought to obtain the vaccine and necessary freezer to vaccinate their members rather than wait for the county to provide them.
+In an effort to provide vaccinations as quickly as possible WestPACE sought to obtain the vaccine and necessary freezer to vaccinate their members rather than wait for San Diego County to provide them.
 As it turns out the freezer was a great challenge because at this time freezers were in high demand because of their need in storing the vaccine.
 In order to satisfy the need, WestPACE could only select from freezers that were available.
 One that had capacity to far exceed the needs of the center.
-With this excess freezer capacity, WestPace and the county collaborated to setup an unique vaccination center with a mission to vaccinate seniors specifically.
+With this excess freezer capacity, WestPace and the County collaborated to setup an unique vaccination center with a mission to vaccinate seniors specifically.